influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 **Sample data**

-The data used in this document are available for download on the [Sample Data](/enterprise_influxdb/v1.9/query_language/data_download/) page.
+The NOAA sample data used in the follwong examples is available for download on the [Sample Data](/influxdb/v2.1/reference/sample-data/) page.

 <!-- Before proceeding, login to the Influx CLI.